benjaminhadfield/search-engine/README.md

 0:2,1:2
 ```

-which indicates that the term "fish" occurs in the file with an ID of 1 twice and in the file with an ID of 2 twice.
+which indicates that the term "fish" occurs in the file with ID `0` twice and in the file with ID `1` twice.
 This result can then be interpreted by the `Query` class.